mongodb/specifications/source/unified-test-format/unified-test-format.rst

   failPoint should not be used in the same test file, since the latter requires allowMultipleMongoses:false and would not provide meaningful test coverage of mongos pinning for sessions.

+* add terms and define Entity and Internal MongoClient

+* note that failPoint always uses internal MongoClient and targetedFailPoint uses the client of its session argument

+* start writing steps for test execution

 2020-08-19: